-When you start your own business, you typically have to invest some money into tools or supplies.
-If you already own some of the items you need, you can use those for your business.
-The Canada Revenue Agency even lets you declare the value of those items as a business expense.
+When you start your own business, you typically invest some money into tools or supplies.
+If you already own some of the items you need, you can save yourself the money, time, and effort involved in shopping by switch the items from personal use to business use.
+The Canada Revenue Agency (CRA) even lets you declare the value of those items as a business expense.
 To illustrate how the process works, imagine you want to use your personal vehicle for business purposes.

 When you turn personal assets into business assets, you need to assess their fair market value (the value of each item if it was sold in the marketplace).
 To assess the fair market value of your car, you could:

 - Look at prices of the same type of vehicle on a used car site

 - Use the Black Book value of the vehicle

 - Talk with a dealer about the trade-in value

 Based on that type of research, imagine that you determine the fair market value of your vehicle to be $10,000.